 The Basic Tablet Compressing Cycle

-As shown in the figure on page 31, going from left to right, powder is fed into the horizontal feeder from the powder hopper.
+As shown in the figure 1, going from left to right, powder is fed into the horizontal feeder from the powder hopper.
 The powder floods a portion of the die table and then enters the die.
 The desired fill volume, called tablet weight, is adjusted with the first control, called the weight cam.

 After the excess powder has been scraped off, the powder in the die is pressed together by the action of the upper and lower punches rolling over the pressure rolls.
 The desired tablet thickness is obtained by moving the lower pressure roll either away from or closer to the fixed upper pressure roll.
 Doing this moves the lower punches either away from or closer to the upper punches.
 This is tablet thickness.